Dr Camilo Tamayo Gomez

 - Website: Dr Camilo Tamayo Gomez | Twitter | LinkedIn | ORCID

 I joined the University of Leeds as a Research Fellow in June 2018 to work on the project 'Mobile Solutions to the Mexican Kidnapping Epidemic: Beyond Elite Counter-Measures Towards Citizen-Led Innovation'.
-This research project focusses upon kidnapping and its effects in Mexico, and also in the US-Mexico borderlands.
-It examines the techniques that Mexican citizens are developing to counter this threat in a context of impunity and mass distrust of law enforcement.
+At the moment I am a Teaching Fellow and Programme Director for the MSc in Security, Conflict and Justice for the academic year 2019 – 2020.

 Before joining the University of Leeds, I was the Coordinator of the Political Communication, Local Peacebuilding and Human Rights Programme at EAFIT University (Colombia, 2015 - 2018).
 I previously worked at the United Nations Development Programme (UNDP - Latin America Regional Centre) as an Associate Expert (2009 - 2015), and as a Research Fellow at the Social Research Centre and Popular Education (CINEP), from 2005 to 2008, and the Friedrich Ebert Stiftung Foundation (FES-C3) from 2004 to 2008.